Jesus Year RESOURCES

 APPLY

-Let’s make this year count with a simple plan:
+Let’s make this week count with a simple plan:

 Collect prayer requests in the form at the bottom of the page and submit.